Skip to content

 Client Side

-On the client, simply import and call your procedure as shown below:
+On the client, import and call your procedure as follows:

 tsx